sevenpark/AvenueAnalytics/README.md

 }
 ```

-6. Your app must have these permissions in order to get system info, if the Target SDK is higher than 23.
+6. If the Target SDK of the host app (your app) is higher than 23 the following permissions are required to get system info.
 To implement required run-time permission, please see https://developer.android.com/training/permissions/requesting.html.
 ``` xml
 <uses-permission android:name="android.permission.PACKAGE_USAGE_STATS" />
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />